RDerber/REU2016/DNA Sequence Transformations/README.md

 DNA Sequence Conversions
 ========================
 These files are our own implementations of transformations from many different DNA Sequence storage formats to others (mostly a 2-bit format defined by us).
 We chose this 2 bit format as it is the minimal amount of space in which one can store all 4 different bases.
 The specific mapping is: A:00 C:01 G:11 T:10.
 This mapping allows us to use a very fast transformation from ascii to 2-bit by extracting the second and third lowest priority bits in the ascii character.
+This transformation is available for the following DNA Sequence file formats: FASTA, Multi-FASTA, FASTQ, SAM 4 Bit transformations (A:0001	C:0011 G:0111 T:0100 N:1110) are also available for FASTA, Multi-FASTA, and SAM.

 Generalized Mapping Algorithms
 ==============================